-As a snapshot the existing year 3s when they were in year 2 were above the national average in maths.
+Our most recent year 6 were a weak cohort.
+As a snap shot the existing year 3's when they were in year 2 were above the national average in maths.
 This is indicative of the things we put in place last year in terms of number fluency.
 We hope to see that continuing year on year.
-Our science was taught well which explains good results there.
+Our science was taught well.